-Allison Stanger is the Russell Leng ’60 Professor of International Politics and Economics at Middlebury College; Research Affiliate (Co-lead, Theory of AI Practice Initiative) at the Center for Advanced Study in the Behavioral Sciences, Stanford University; and External Professor and Science Board member at the Santa Fe Institute.
+Allison Stanger is the Russell Leng ’60 Professor of International Politics and Economics at Middlebury College; Co-Director and Principal Investigator, GETTING-Plurality Research Network, Harvard University; Research Scholar, Human-Centered AI Institute, Stanford University (11/23 to 2/24); and External Professor and Science Board member at the Santa Fe Institute.
 She is the author of Whistleblowers: Honesty in America from Washington to Trump and One Nation Under Contract: The Outsourcing of American Power and the Future of Foreign Policy, both with Yale University Press.
 Professor Stanger is also the co-editor (with W. Brian Arthur and Eric Beinhocker) of Complexity Economics, co-editor and co-translator (with Michael Kraus) of Irreconcilable Differences?
 Explaining Czechoslovakia’s Dissolution (foreword by Václav Havel) and the author of numerous articles and essays.
-She is working on a new book tentatively titled Who Elected Big Tech?, is forthcoming with Yale University Press.
+Her new book, Who Elected Big Tech?, is forthcoming with Yale University Press.

 Stanger has twice served as visiting professor of Government at Harvard University, where she spent academic year 2019-20 as technology and human values senior fellow at the Edmond J. Safra Center for Ethics.
 She was a co-author of the center’s April 2020 Roadmap to Pandemic Resilience and is a senior advisor to the Hannah Arendt Humanities Network.
 Stanger was the 2020 Cary and Ann Maguire Chair in Ethics and American History at the Library of Congress and 2020-21 SAGE Sara Miller McCune Fellow at the Center for Advanced Study in the Behavioral Sciences, Stanford University.